desihub/specex/README.md

 ## Using specex for DESI

-Access to specex in python is through a shared object library extension, `specex._libspecex`:
+Access to specex in python is through a wrapper `specex.specex.run_specex`:
 ```
-import specex
-from specex._libspecex import run_specex
+from specex.specex import run_specex

 com = ['desi_psf_fit']
 com.extend(['-a',